Read with BonusRead with Bonus

 Chapter 1

 Diana Mellon felt like she was back to that one-night stand three years ago.
-A faceless man had gripped her waist so hard it hurt.
-She was surrounded by a strange smell, and no matter how much she begged, he wouldn't stop.

-In her brief moments of clarity, Diana felt herself being gently placed into a bathtub.
+After the passion, Diana felt herself being gently placed into a bathtub.
 The warm water eased some of her soreness.

-A deep voice came from above, "You sleep, I won't bother you anymore."
+A deep voice came from above, "You sleep; I won't bother you anymore."

 Diana didn't have the strength to open her eyes.
 Hearing this, she fell into a deep sleep, feeling a bit relieved.